madelinenavea/Affect-Clusters-and-Self-injury/README.md

 # Cluster-Analysis-on-Affect
-Using latent profile analysis to examine the associations between different clusters of affect and self-injury.
+Using latent profile analysis to examine the associations between different clusters of affect (in real-time) and self-injury.

 **Conference Project Title**: Associations Between Latent Profiles of Momentary Affect and Self-Injurious Behaviors **Authors**: Madeline M. Navea, Jannah R. Moussaoui, April R. Smith, Elizabeth A. Velkoff